 • Sacred Influence: How God Uses Wives to Shape the Souls of Their Husbands -written by Gary Thomas, published by Zondervan Publishing.
 In these pages, you’ll find a perspective to help you understand your husband.
 Does a heartbreaking marital problem —a hair-trigger temper, Internet addiction, irresponsibility, emotional distance —feel like an impossible roadblock to you?
 This book doesn’t gloss over issues like these.
 Instead it faces them head-on with a solid, positive advice.

 This is a WONDERFUL book that we HIGHLY recommend for you to read.
 It gives a new fresh insight into the male mind.
 Plus it gives you spiritual help in seeing this from a Godly perspective.

-In Addition there are:
+In Addition there are these women links:

 • Secrets to Getting More Done in Less Time -written by Donna Otto, published by Harvest House.
 Discover easy ways to save thousands of steps in the kitchen, streamline your shopping, create joyful holiday gatherings, and make your daily planner work for you.
 This book deals with: Clutter, paper piles and stacks of mail, deadlines, last-minute panics, wardrobe woes, inflexible budgets, and much more.